 - Choose low carbohydrate foods — Low carbohydrate diets have been linked to reduced cravings.
 Eat plenty of fresh fruit and non-starchy vegetables, lean meat and fish, eggs, whole grains and legumes.

-- Get some stress‐relief – Food cravings, especially for carbohydrates, can sometimes arise to satisfy our emotional needs when we’re stressed or anxious.
-These types of foods have been found to boost our levels of serotonin, which has a calming effect on the body.1 As an alternative, try relaxation techniques such as yoga, deep‐breathing, meditation or tai chi.
+- Relieve stress the healthy way — Food cravings, especially for carbohydrates, can arise when we’re stressed or anxious.
+Carbohydrates boost our levels of serotonin, which has a calming effect on the body.
+As an alternative, try relaxation techniques such as yoga, mindfulness meditation or tai chi.

 Learn about which Nature's Own product may be appropriate for you.SEE THE PRODUCTS HERE